Insulin detemir (Injection)

 How to Use This Medicine

-- If you are using a vial (bottle) of Levemir®, only use syringes that are made for giving insulin injections.
+- Levemir® vial (bottle): Use only a syringe that is made for insulin injections.
 Use a new syringe and needle each time you give yourself an injection.
-If you are using a Levemir® FlexPen®, use a new needle each time.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.